ben-razor/crypto-funk-app-doc/README.md

-### Porting Crypto Punks To Nervos

-The big selling point of Nervos is interoperability.
+## How to port an Ethereum DApp To Nervos Network

+Ethereum as a platform has been a launchpad to popular DApps from DeFi to NFTs and more.
+As blockchain technology develops, interoperability of different chains will become ever more important.
+[Nervos Network](https://www.nervos.org/) has a new platform for DApps that focuses on interoperability of DApps from different blockchains.

+In this article, we take you through the process of porting an existing DApp from Ethereum to Nervos.

 Nervos is a dual layer system.
-A proof of work Layer 1 provides security while layer 2 allows fast DApps to be deployed using code for existing blockchain platforms.
+A proof of work Layer 1 provides security while layer 2 allows fast DApps to be deployed using code from existing blockchains.
 At present, DApps for the Ethereum Virtual Machine are supported.
 Nervos plan to provide support for more platforms in the future.

 An additional strength of deploying to Nervos is that it allows mixing and matching of wallets from various blockchains for use with the deployed DApp.

 ### Porting Crypto Punks to Nervos